 VAT will also likely be added to a large portion of the things you buy when you’re moving house – everything from your new furniture to the services of an estate agent.
 For the most part, these fees and prices will generally be inclusive of VAT, but this isn’t always guaranteed, so be sure to be prepared.

 When you arrive in your new home, you’re going to want power, light, and an internet connection.
 There may be fees involved in setting up your services.
-For example, if there was no existing phone line, you might encounter costs when trying to set up your broadband service.
-Not every utility company is going to charge for this, but some do, so make sure you’re aware of those costs as early as possible in your move.
-This will help make sure that your property is properly supplied with heat, water, and internet when you get there.
+For example, if there was no existing phone line, you might encounter costs when setting up your broadband service.
+Not every utility company will charge for this, but some do, so make sure you’re aware of those costs as early as possible in your move.
+This will help ensure that your property is adequately supplied with heat, water, and internet when you get there.

 This can be anything from furnishing it the way you want, making sure that you know whether or not the property comes furnished at all (it sounds obvious, but never presume one way or the other), or even making alterations to the structure.
 Give yourself some money to play with to make sure you can make any changes you feel you have to.

 The key is to make sure you’re as well informed as possible about the process of buying or selling from beginning to end.
-Learn what costs you might face, and how much they might be, to give yourself a truer representation of what your budget needs to be.
-When you have that figure, make sure you leave even more money in reserve.
-The only guarantee about buying or selling a house is that there will always be an expense somewhere down the line you didn’t anticipate – so always be prepared.« Stamp duty scrapped for homebuyers on properties worth up to £500,000 Losing your job: The survivors’ guide »
+Learn what costs you might face and how much they might be to give yourself a more accurate representation of what your budget needs to be.
+Then, when you have that figure, make sure you leave even more money in reserve.
+The only guarantee about buying or selling a house is that there will always be an expense somewhere down the line you didn’t anticipate – so always be prepared.« Stamp Duty Scrapped for Homebuyers on Properties Worth up to £500,000 Losing Your Job: The Survivors’ Guide »